martinhipp/SoT2012PHP/README.md

 ## SoT2012PHP Demo Application
-This code is heavily influenced by [Dispatch](http://github.com/noodlehaus/dispatch), with added functionality for querying databases using PDO and does not require PHP 5.3
+This code is heavily inspired by [Dispatch](http://github.com/noodlehaus/dispatch), with added functionality for querying databases using PDO and does not require PHP 5.3

 ### LICENSE
 Copyright (C) 2012 Martin Hipp